nekitdev/gd.py/docs/dev.rst

 .. autoclass:: GDSession

-.. note:: See source of the session.
+.. note:: See source of the session for more information.

 Parameters Creating
 -------------------